oscdoctest/Qi-Docs/docs/Qi_Types.rst

 authorization header can automatically redirect to retrieve the type.
 However, most clients, including the .NET HttpClient, consider redirecting with the authorization token to be a security vulnerability.

-When a client performs a redirect and strips the authorization header, Qi cannot authorize the request and returns ``Unauthorized`` (401).
+When a client performs a redirect and strips the authorization header, Sds cannot authorize the request and returns ``Unauthorized`` (401).
 For this reason, it is recommended that when using clients that do not redirect with the authorization header, you should disable automatic redirect.